-Other measures propose to increase protection for bears (H.R.
-397/S. 1125); exempt federal agencies from ESA consultation for certain activities (H.R.
+Other measures not acted upon proposed to exempt federal agencies from ESA consultation for certain activities (H.R.
 472); modify the ESA regulatory process (H.R.
 1402); modify federal land management activities under ESA (H.R.
 1403); modify ESA provisions relating to liability for civil and criminal penalties (H.R.
 1404); require the Department of Defense to fully comply with the ESA (§3(a) of H.R.
-2154); provide compensation (H.R.
-2389) or disaster relief (H.R.
-2827) to Klamath Basin residents who were economically harmed by ESA-related actions; transfer ESA authority for anadromous fish from NMFS to FWS (H.R.
+2154); transfer ESA authority for anadromous fish from NMFS/NOAA Fisheries to FWS (H.R.
 2409); direct the Secretary of the Interior to approve the HCP developed by the Imperial Irrigation District for the Salton Sea and provide for construction of habitat enhancement projects (H.R.
 2764/H.R.
 5123); expand protective measures for North Atlantic right whales (H.R.
 3095/S. 1380); amend the ESA to authorize federal agencies to promptly respond to emergencies involving human health and safety (H.R.
-3259); authorize funding for pallid sturgeon investigations in the Missouri River (§2(h)(3) of H.R.
+3259); authorize funding for pallid sturgeon investigations in the Missouri River ((2(h))) of H.R.
 3570); modify the communication and public hearing process related to ESA listing decisions involving the Administrative Procedures Act (H.R.
 3706); authorize designation of survival habitat for listed species and specify its relation to critical habitat (H.R.
 3707); modify requirements for scientific data in designating critical habitat (H.R.
 3798); specify requirements for listing the black-tailed prairie dog under the ESA (H.R.
 3920); establish criteria for designating CH in Hawaii (H.R.
-4656); transfer ESA §11 responsibilities to a new Department of Homeland Security (§2 of S. 2774/§404 of H.R.
-5005, reported (amended) by the Committee on Homeland Security on July 24, 2002 (H.Rept.
-107-609, Part I); passed by the House on July 26); oppose efforts to downlist whale species listed under the CITES (S.Res.
-311); modify the ESA listing, recovery planning, and delisting processes (S. 347); amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to expand the definition of "major disaster" to include an application of the ESA that causes severe economic hardship (S. 1384); amend the list of animal quarantine laws in §11(h) of the ESA (§18(b)(3) of S. 1482); amend the Federal Agriculture Improvement and Reform Act of 1996 to establish a pilot program to avoid the listing of endangered species and preserve critical habitat (§801 of S. 1267); authorize a water conservation program for agricultural lands in the Klamath, the Truckee-Carson, and Walker River Basins to benefit ESA-listed species (§226 of S. 1727); authorize funding for Pacific salmon restoration (S. 1825); modify federal land management practices to better coordinate ESA concerns (§202 of S. 2474); require the federal government to assume all costs for ESA implementation and compliance (S. 2604); and authorize assistance and create a multinational conservation fund for marine turtles (S. 2897).
+4656); limit ESA applicability for actions on military and private land and with respect to plants (H.R.
+5709); oppose efforts to downlist whale species listed under the CITES (S.Res.
+311); modify the ESA listing, recovery planning, and delisting processes (S. 347); amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to expand the definition of "major disaster" to include an application of the ESA that causes severe economic hardship (S. 1384); amend the list of animal quarantine laws in \$11(h) of the ESA (\$18(b)(3) of S. 1482); amend the Federal Agriculture Improvement and Reform Act of 1996 to establish a pilot program to avoid the listing of endangered species and preserve critical habitat (§801 of S. 1267); authorize a water conservation program for agricultural lands in the Klamath, the Truckee-Carson, and Walker River Basins to benefit ESA-listed species (§226 of S. 1727); authorize funding for Pacific salmon restoration (S. 1825);and modify federal land management practices to better coordinate ESA concerns (§202 of S. 2474).

 H.R.
-3558 would authorize grants to states and local governments to combat invasive species; this measure was reported (amended) by the House Committee on Resources on June 18, 2002 (H.Rept.
+3558 would have authorized grants to states and local governments to combat invasive species; this measure was reported (amended) by the House Committee on Resources on June 18, 2002 (H.Rept.
 107-512).
 H.R.
-5395 would establish a marine and fresh-water research program to assess rates and patterns of introductions of nonnative aquatic species in aquatic ecosystems, while H.R.
-5396 and S. 2964 would reauthorize and amend the Nonindigenous Aquatic Nuisance Prevention and Control Act to modify federal response to invasive species.
-No action has been taken on any of these measures.
+5395 would have established a marine and fresh-water research program to assess rates and patterns of introductions of nonnative aquatic species in aquatic ecosystems, while H.R.
+5396 and S. 2964 would have reauthorized and amended the Nonindigenous Aquatic Nuisance Prevention and Control Act to modify federal response to invasive species; no action was taken on any of these measures.